By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Portraiture very popular |

+The figure above is considered one of the finest examples of French rockery; the decor of the hotel Soubise was made by François Boucher, Charles Joseph Natoire, and Carle van Loo, among others and remains until today intact.
 Moreover, William Hogarth and Jean-Baptiste Greuze are two pioneers of Rococo.
 William Hogarth, child of the Glorious Revolution, was very early recognized by critics and identified in France in 1753 by Denis Diderot as a brilliant spirit.
-Hogarth is a complete artist, who embraced several modes of expression, and whose influence continues until the early twentieth century.
-As the first free and singular artist of the English school of painting, he did not hesitate to use the press and his networks of friends to defend his ideas, while expressing, as much by the pen as the brush, the wanderings, the pleasures, and the moral contradictions of his time.
+Hogarth is a complete artist who embraced several modes of expression, and whose influence continues until early twentieth century.
+First free and singular artist of the English school of painting, he does not hesitate to use the press and his networks of friends to defend his ideas while expressing, as much by the pen as the brush, the wanderings, pleasures and moral contradictions of his time.

 The famous Wedding-à-la-mode series, generously lent to the Louvre Museum by the National London Gallery, is based on real facts but also on a Dryden comedy and a little previously by David Garrick.
-The paintings are painted in anticipation of their transition to engraving reverse the scenes.
-This series describes the unhappy marriage of a young man, son of an improvident and impoverished aristocrat shown as an “end of race,” and the daughter of a rich merchant.
-The ridiculous, the frivolous, the misunderstanding, the ruin then the death punctuate each of the six episodes of the series.
-But here again, the freedom and vanity of the figures, their gestures and accoutrements, the attention to interiors and pets, revealing the protagonists’ tastes, go beyond social satire and constitute one of the peaks of Lights (Hogarth, 1743).
+The paintings are painted in anticipation of their transition to engraving reverse scenes.
+This series describes the unhappy marriage of a young man, son of an improvident and impoverished aristocrat shown as an “end of race”, and daughter of a rich merchant.
+The ridiculousness, frivolity misunderstandings—ruin then death punctuate each of six episodes in this series.
+But here again—the freedom vanity figures gestures accoutrements attention interiors pets revealing protagonists’ tastes go beyond social satire constitute one peak Lights.

 In conclusion, the Rococo style was a very famous style during the Glorious Century.
 Many artists became famous and adopted that style.
-The Rococo has many unique characteristics that attracted the artists.
-It was mainly presented by portraiture and by familiar symbolic scenes full of activities.
-The choice of colors also differs in that style – the pale colors.
-Greuze and Hogarth shined by presenting paintings of such style and by treating social or holy scenes or bourgeoisie.
-The Rococo movement, with its emphasis on beauty and emotional expression, played a critical role in shaping European art, influencing future artistic trends and setting a foundation for modern aesthetics.
+The Rococo has many unique characteristics that attracted artists.
+It was mainly presented by portraiture and familiar symbolic scenes full activities.
+The choice colors also differs style – pale colors Greuze Hogarth shined presenting paintings such style treating social holy scenes or bourgeoisie.

 Browse our vast selection of original essay samples, each expertly formatted and styled